 Walk the floor.
 Listen for squeaks and feel for areas that are spongy or feel hollow.
 This may indicate a weak spot in the concrete underneath, which should be addresses before proceeding.
 Screw or nail down any loose boards.
 Wood sub-floors should be screwed to the underlying floor joists at 6-inch intervals.

 Note: The typical recommended thickness of the sub-floor is ¾”.
 Check the manufacturer recommendations and make sure that your sub-floor meets all requirements for thickness and width.

-If there is a great deal of damage to the floor or it dies not meet the manufacturer standards, it’s probably best to call in a professional contractor and replace the entire sub-floor.
+If there is a great deal of damage to the floor or it does not meet the manufacturer standards, it’s probably best to call in a professional contractor and replace the entire sub-floor.

 The word “level” often comes up when discussing flooring, but it’s not entirely correct, because no level measures an 8 – 10 foot span.
 Specifications define that sub-floors should be within a tolerance of 3/16 of an inch over a span of 8 to 10 feet.
-What this means is that within any 8 –10 foot range, there should be no dips or humps that exceed 3/16 of an inch.
+This means that when you prepare a wood sub-floor that is within any 8 –10 foot range, there should be no dips or humps that exceed 3/16 of an inch.
 To find uneven spots, lay out a flat 8 – 10 foot plank and mark trouble spots as you move it across the floor in all directions.

 Minor hump problems can be (carefully) sanded down with a hand-held or rented orbital sander.
 Sanding throws up a lot of dust, so be sure to wear protective goggles and a dust mask.